Subcooling: Transcritical carbon dioxide systems

-In a common refrigeration system, the refrigerant undergoes phase changes from gas to liquid and from liquid back to gas.
-This enables to consider and discuss superheating and subcooling phenomena, mainly because gas must be cooled to become liquid and liquid must be heated back to become gas.
-As there are little possibilities of completing this for the totality of the flowing refrigerant without undercooling or overheating, in conventional vapor-compression refrigeration both processes are unavoidable and always appear.
+In a typical refrigeration system, the refrigerant transitions between gas and liquid states.
+This involves superheating and subcooling, as the gas must be cooled to condense into a liquid, and the liquid must be heated to evaporate back into a gas.
+It is nearly impossible to avoid slight undercooling or overheating during this process, making superheating and subcooling inherent and unavoidable in conventional vapor-compression refrigeration systems.